honboey/patternlab-tailwind-starterkit/README.md

 ## Getting Started

-These instructions are for getting the project running of a local development environment:
+These instructions are for getting the project running off a local development environment:

 - Install any system requirements on your dev environment
 - Use Yarn to install project dependencies and build the project